Is Hemp Legal in Florida?

 The term “cannabidiol” or “CBD” refers to a particular chemical compound found in cannabis.
 The psychoactivity of CBD is different than THC.

-Another problem is that CBD contains some small percentage of THC which is impossible to remove entirely.
-Depending on the source, the percentage will vary between approximately 3-10%.
-For this reason, if a person uses CBD then their lab report will often show some carboxy-THC metabolite which depends on how much the person has used, timing issues, and the CBD preparation itself.
+Another problem is that CBD contains a small percentage of THC, which is impossible to remove entirely.
+The percentage will vary between approximately 3% and 10% depending on the source.
+For this reason, if a person uses CBD, their lab report will often show some carboxy-THC metabolite, depending on how much the person has used, timing issues, and the CBD preparation itself.

 What is Tetrahydrocannabinol (THC)?